openpolis/ooetl/ooetl/docs/tutorial.rst

  - CSVLoader(Loader) - loads file into a CSV
  - ESLoader(Loader) - loads file into an ES instance

-The `opdmetl.ETL` abstract class is defined in the `__init__.py` file of the `opdmetl` package.
+The `ooetl.ETL` abstract class is defined in the `__init__.py` file of the `ooetl` package.

 As an example, here is how to extract data from a sql source into a CSV file

 .. code-block:: python

-    from opdmetl import ETL
+    from ooetl import ETL
-    from opdmetl.extractors import SqlExtractor
+    from ooetl.extractors import SqlExtractor
-    from opdmetl.loaders import CSVLoader
+    from ooetl.loaders import CSVLoader

     class MySqlETL(ETL):